By Rick Priestley

 - A Selection of Useful Rules

 Sequence of Play

-The Sequence of play consists of only three phases.
-However, there can be multiple steps which each of the phases depending on the course of battle and the events that are taking place.
+The Sequence of play is only three phases however, there can be multiple steps which each of the phases depending on the course of battle.
 The three phases of the Sequence of Play are;